charlesmchen/WeView2/TutorialLayouts.md

 layout: default
 ---

-Tutorial 5: The Layouts
+The Layouts
 ==

 <!-- TEMPLATE START -->

 WeView Layouts have two responsibilities:

 * Laying out the contents of (some of) the subviews of a WeView.
 * Helping that WeView determine its desired size.